InnoSWP/FixMyEnglish_Group1/README.md

 ---

 ## Getting start
-You can go to the --link-- and firstly try to use it.
+You can go to the [link](https://fix-my-english-c6270.web.app/#/) and firstly try to use it.
 The main page contains a text field, where you can add some text and try to fix it.

 ![](assets/main_page.png)